danitutu/vdt-hospital/README.md

 ## vdt-hospital

-A hospital app which can be used as a starter kit for various projects or it can be a good starting point for those who would like to learn more about application development and technology.
+A hospital app which can be used as a starter kit for various projects.

 ### What can you find here?